base4nfdi/pid4nfdi/content/accessibility/_index.md

         * Some content may be non-accessible for screen readers and other assistive technology as the respective tests may have not been performed comprehensively for all scenarios.

         ## Preparation of this Accessibility Statement
-        The statement was prepared in April 2025 and last reviewed on May 13, 2025.
+        The statement was prepared in April 2025 and last reviewed on July 1, 2025.

         The assessment is based on self-assessment.